Daniel-Parke/SEMO_Data/README.md

 # SEMO Report Downloader and Historical Merger

-This Python script automates the process of downloading SEMO reports and merging them with historical datasets available.
+This Python script automates the process of downloading SEMO reports and merging them with the range of data available through the SEMO API.
 This script will download all reports as specified in the `report_list.csv` file, merges where applicable, and then saves the downloaded files to the `Output_Data` folder.

 There are three scripts to choose from, short, long or full.
 There are several reports that consist of over 500,000 rows of data so I seperated the reports into short and long types.
 If you would like to download them all at once, then select the script with `full.py` at the end.